-Tents are generally designed with sufficient ventilation for humans, and not sufficient ventilation for cooking.
-It’s not just condensation from cooking in your tent that could cause a problem, but if there’s not sufficient ventilation for the the gas, you could build up harmful fumes in your tent.
+Tents are generally designed with sufficient ventilation for humans and not sufficient ventilation for cooking.
+It’s not just condensation from cooking in your tent that could cause a problem, but if there’s not sufficient ventilation for the gas, you could build up to a harmful level of fumes in your tent.

 We create a cooking shelter outside.
-Cooking in an open porch is possible, but always keep it away form the tent walls.
+Cooking in an open porch is possible, but always keep it away from the tent walls.

 So, please, keep it out of your tent, use common sense, and say no to CO.